Cubot: Cheetah Phone

 In February 2016, Cubot and Cheetah Mobile launched the CheetahPhone, an Android 6.0 Marshmallow based smartphone, at MWC in Barcelona, Spain.

 In 2016, Cubot and Kilimall launched the Cubot Note S, which includes an eight megapixel primary camera.
 The secondary camera is five megapixels.
 The 5.5" scratch resistant screen comes with an extra layer of security in the form of a protector.
 It has a high definition resolution of 720p.
 The device has a mono speaker and a 3.5mm jack.
-The device has 16 gigabytes of internal storage, expandable to 64 gigabytes.
+The device has 16 gigabytes of internal storage, expandable to 64 gigabytes with a Micro SD card.